When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

 One part that takes a lot of abuse is the castor wheel.
 This part is responsible for steering the robot.
 The I7’s castor wheel is at the front, while the S9 sits at the rear portion.

-iRobot recommends replacing it once a year, but I believe that it will last longer with proper maintenance.
+iRobot recommends replacing it once a year, but I believe it will last longer with proper maintenance.

 Around the robot is a bevy of sensors that help it move around furniture and pinpoint its exact location.

 If any of these sensors get dirty, it compromises how these robots navigate.
 Use a clean microfiber towel to wipe the main camera sensor on top and cotton buds for the tiny sensors around and underneath it.

 Please visit this page for more information on how to maintain a Roomba.

 The size difference between the Roomba I7 vs. S9

 So the S9 has a lower profile and will go underneath more furniture better than the I7.
 The narrower profile helps it fit between furniture legs with less risk of getting stuck.

 Roomba S9 and I7 run?

 Roomba S9with its larger cell Li-ion batteries will run for up to 120 minutes on the low setting and 49 minutes on high.
 The Roomba I7 only has one power setting and it will run for up to 75 minutes.

 On a side note, these numbers only matter if you’re getting the base version without the clean base station.
 The “plus” version is almost a non-factor because both variants have the recharge and resume feature.

 Noise level comparison

 Engineers did a tremendous job with muffling the noise levels of the I7 and S9 despite the bump in power.

 The I7 only produces 62 decibels, and the S9 tops out at 64 decibels.
 The difference is negligible, to be honest.

 Other Roomba Comparisons

 Roomba and Neato have a bunch of models in their product line.
-Find out how each one contrasts with the other plus also comparisons with other brands like the Neato.
+Find out how each one contrasts with the other and comparisons with other brands like the Neato.